abhixshek/kb-python-code/README.md

 The objective is to study 1.
 LP 2.
 PP 3.
 Fluent python The objective is to learn 4 hours everyday dedicatedly and be a competent operative.

+You better study because bad mood at work is bad for health.